 The View tab is placed next to the Home tab.
 Here you can Zoom In/Out or see an image in Full Screen mode.
 Also, you can select to show Rulers and Gridlines on an image which can help you align elements in an image.

 Finally, under the tabbed menu, there is the Drawing area and below it the Status bar where you can see general information about the current image.

 Let's get back to the Home tab.
-Here you will find most of the new options and features introduced by Paint.
-In this section I will try to walk you through them.
+Here you will find most of the options and features that are essential in creating and editing images.

-The first section of the Home tab contains the Clipboard tools: Paste from, Copy and Cut.
-Then you have the Image section, with the Crop, Resize, Rotate and Select tools.
+The first section of the Home tab contains the Clipboard tools: Paste, Copy and Cut.
+Of course, you can use the keyboard shortcuts to perform the same operations.

-The selecting and resizing tools have been improved with two new options: now you can resize the picture by percentage or by pixels.
+The resizing tool has also been improved with two new options: now you can resize the picture by percentage or by pixels.

-Finally, there are the Brushes and Shapes tools which also gained new options, shown in the screenshot below.
+Finally, there are the Brushes and Shapes tools which also gained new options, improving the way you can edit image files.

-We know that in some cases a video tutorial can show things better than one with pictures, that's why we decided to share with you this short video tutorial from Youtube, where most of the tools in Paint are presented.
+Because a video can be sometimes more comprehensive than a written guide, we decided to share with you this short video tutorial from Youtube, where most of the tools in Paint are presented.